NHOrus/srwq-compilation/episode-04.md

 "You're the federations top ace!!
 Ex-Aggressor and head of the Cry Wolves!!
 What are you doing on a Shadow Mirror ship?"

 Kai taps his eyepatch.
-"Things got a little...complicated.
+"Things got a little... complicated.
 Now, maybe you'd like to tell me exactly how deep in shit we are right now?"

 Ryoto turns at him aghast.
 "N-no!
 We're still under orders from Colonel Mauser to keep you secure.
 You're still not cleared as a true Shadow Mirror!"